cullenchampagne1/sportsR/readme.md

 ---
 ## Venue Information

-Venue data is almost interely sources from Wiki tables and pages as I couldnt find a consistent set of data from any other reliable source.
+Venue data is almost interely sourced from Wiki tables and pages as I couldnt find a consistent set of data from any other reliable source.
 For a detailed breakdown of data sources and table structures, please see the [Venues Documentation](/R/venues/readme.md).

 ### Available Venue Data:
 - [NFL Stadiums](/R/venues/readme.md#nfl-venues) - All current National Football League franchise stadiums